CamK06/Discord-IRC-Sharp/README.md

 Discord-IRC-Sharp is a simple IRC bridge for Discord written in C#, intended to replace similar node.js bridges because they're buggy and are written in JavaScript

+## Features
+* Customizable message formatting
+* Support for bridging multiple channels
+* Support for sending messages with webhooks
+* Webhooks inherit the avatar of Discord accounts under the same username as IRC
+* Discord usernames are (optionally) coloured on the IRC side

 ## Usage
 After you build the source as described below, run the program for the first time either with `dotnet` or by running the executable directly.
 A basic configuration file will be generated in `config.json`.
 Add your IRC server info, Discord token, the ID of your Discord server and the channels to bridge.